eduardo-moro/eduardo-moro/README.md

 I'm a <strong>UFPR - system's development and analysis</strong> student, currently on course's 2nd year.

-I have the desire of migrating from only fullstack PHP programmning (with use of bootstrap and another frontend frameworks of course), to also be a react-native frontend developer, i have some VUE.js skills, that I'm using as a knowlegement base for my react-native personal projects.

 I use phpstorm, sublime text, postman, android studio, vim, nvim, nano, and anything else.
 </p>